nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-reference-architectures.md

 - Database can be handled through Amazon RDS, this is a native plug as there is nothing specific to Amazon in this case.
 MongoDB Atlas is also an option for a hosted MongoDB cluster.
 - An Amazon S3 bucket can be used for replicated file storage.
 Our BinaryManager is pluggable and we use it to leverage the S3 Storage capabilities.

-The same idea is true for all the cloud specific services like provisioning and monitoring.
+The same idea is true for all the Cloud specific services like provisioning and monitoring.
 We try to provide everything so that the deployment in the target IaaS is easy and painless:

-- Nuxeo is packaged (among other options) as Debian packages or a docker image
+- Nuxeo is packaged (among other options) as Debian packages or a docker image:
     - We can easily setup Nuxeo on top of Amazon Machine Images
     - We can use CloudFormation and we provide a template for it
-- Nuxeo exposes its metrics via JMX
+- Nuxeo exposes its metrics via JMX:
     - CloudWatch can monitor Nuxeo
     - We can use autoscaling